4 Foods That Lower Sex Drive and Kill a Romantic Evening

-If you’re worried about a low libido or even if you’re just trying to create an evening of seduction, there are certain foods you shouldn’t serve.
+If you’re worried about low libido or even if you’re just trying to create an evening of seduction, there are certain foods you shouldn’t serve.
 Although there are many foods that can have a negative impact on your overall sexual health, these are the four foods to avoid serving your lover on a romantic date.
 Why?
 Because all four of these are foods that lower sex drive can have an almost instant, negative impact on sexual desire.
-And without question these foods that kill sex drive need to go on your date night what not to eat list for all time!
+And without question, these foods that kill sex drive need to go on your date night what not to eat list for all time!

 Food and sex are linked in history since the beginning of recorded time.
 Most of the food we hear about as associated with sex today are foods that increase sex drive.
 However, there are also foods that are recognized as libido killers.
 Historically, these are the kinds of foods that would fall into the category of anaphrodisiac foods.
 (Anaphrodisiac means a substance, food or otherwise, associated with reducing sexual desire.)

 Anaphrodisiacs are more often drugs than foods.
 Think of all the drugs with side effect warnings that they can reduce sex drive.
 However, if you or your partner has a low libido and you know it isn’t drug-related, taking a look at diet can be key to improving sexual health.
 The four libido-killing ingredients below make a great place to start.

 But if your concerns about low libido go further than just making sure date night is a success, consider changing to a more heart-healthy diet.
 Foods that support heart health are frequently the same foods that improve sex drive.
 That’s because they are involved with improving blood flow.
 And without good blood flow, sexual satisfaction is difficult.